How to Divide with Decimals in Excel: 5 Suitable Examples

 • From the context menu, click on Paste (Source formatting).

-• From the context menu, click on Copy.
+• From the context menu, click Copy.

 how to divide in excel with decimals

-• Another window will open and in that window select Divide.
+• Another window will open, and in that window, select Divide.

 • Click OK after this.